tinwatchman/grawlix/docs/API.md

 - `filters`: {Array} An optional array of filter objects.
 For a full description of how to use this property, see the [Filters documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md).
 - `allowed`: {Array} An optional array of strings, representing a whitelist of words that shouldn't be replaced.
 - `plugins`: {Array} An optional array of `grawlix` plugins to include.
 See the [Plugins documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/PLUGINS.md) for more details.
+- `styles`: {Array} An optional array of grawlix style objects, used to add or configure styles aside from the main one specified by the `style` option.
+See the [full Styles documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md) for more information on style objects.

 #### Returns